-We have amended our Bylaws to provide that, in uncontested elections, if a quorum is present or represented, directors are elected by an affirmative vote of a majority of the votes cast.
+A majority vote standard, as described in our Bylaws, applies to the election of directors.
+In uncontested elections, if a quorum is present or represented, directors are elected by an affirmative vote of a majority of the votes cast.

 If an incumbent director fails to receive the affirmative vote of a majority of votes cast in an uncontested election, such director shall promptly tender his or her irrevocable resignation to the Board of Directors, contingent upon acceptance by the Board of Directors.
 Within 90 days after certification of the results of the stockholder vote, the Board of Directors shall act on the resignation, taking into account, among other things, a recommendation of the Company's Nominations and Governance Committee.
 Within four business days after the Board of Directors formally decides whether or not to accept the resignation, the Company will publicly disclose that decision, together with an explanation of the process (and the reasons for rejecting the resignation, if applicable) in a press release, in Form 8-K or other filing with the Securities and Exchange Commission or by other public announcement.
 Any director whose resignation is being so considered may not participate in the Nominations and Governance Committee's recommendation or the Board of Director's decision on the resignation.
 If the resignations of a majority of the members of the Nominations and Governance Committee were to become effective as a result of this procedure, the remaining independent directors will appoint a special committee among themselves for the purpose of considering the resignations and recommending whether to accept or reject them.